How the pandemic could help pave the way to a more sustainable future.

 Our Covid-19 moment presents us with the opportunity to retire the ESG label in favour of recognising that what we’re really talking about is ‘finance 101’: the management of issues that are self-evident and influence good long-term corporate financial outcomes.
 Companies with poor ESG records may ultimately deflate shareholder value – and are likely to be held accountable if their behaviour falls short as the trauma engulfing the economy unfolds.
-I won’t be the last to say that our present time has been challenging, unprecedented, and even surreal.
 If corporations and investors alike remain vigilant, when the coronavirus tide finally recedes, it just might unearth a better, more purposeful world.

 https://www.businessroundtable.org/business-roundtable-redefines-the-purpose-of-a-corporation-to-promote-an-economy-that-serves-all-americans 19 August, 2019